MozartofCode/Stock-Market-Web-App/README.md

 but then I wanted to scale the program and wanted it to be able to get info about all the stocks so I decided to use an API and improved the sample program and came up with my own version of the stock Web App.

-I have created the stock Market Web Application using:
+I have created the Stock Market Web Application using:

 - pandas API (specifically the data_reader subpackage)
 - streamlit library for building it as a  web app